 The Pressure Of Social Media

 Then, of course, there’s the pressure of “being on” and curating your life on Instagram in both professional and personal spheres:

 “ “Branding” is a fitting word for this work, as it underlines what the millennial self becomes: a product.
 And as in childhood, the work of optimizing that brand blurs whatever boundaries remained between work and play.
 There is no “off the clock” when at all hours you could be documenting your on-brand experiences or tweeting your on-brand observations.

 The rise of smartphones makes these behaviors frictionless and thus more pervasive, more standardized.
 In the early days of Facebook, you had to take pictures with your digital camera, upload them to your computer, and post them in albums.

 Now, your phone is a sophisticated camera, always ready to document every component of your life — in easily manipulated photos, in short video bursts, in constant updates to Instagram Stories — and to facilitate the labor of performing the self for public consumption.”

 Petersen also explores how burnout differs for women, how the media has influenced millennials, and why millennials are beginning to see the cracks in the capitalist dream.
 While there’s no rosy answer tied up in a bow at the end, “in lieu of a revolutionary overthrow of the capitalist system,” she recognizes that simply acknowledging burnout is the first step forward.

 To hear more from Anne on burnout, listen to her interview on the Ezra Klein Show, “Work as identity, burnout as lifestyle.”

-Also, good news: her piece was so resonant that she is following it up with a book this September titled “Can’t Even: How Millennials Became The Burnout Generation.”
-You can pre-order now on Amazon.
+Also, good news for those who are burned out: her piece was so resonant that she followed it up with a book titled “Can’t Even: How Millennials Became The Burnout Generation.”
+You can order now on Amazon.